-When the USB drive gets full with files or near to that, it is common to get this Write Protection messages when you are trying to paste or copy any file in it.
-Sometimes when you are trying to paste any large file, you may also face this issue.
+When the USB drive gets full of files or close to that, it is common to get this Write Protection message when you are trying to paste or copy any file.
+Sometimes when you are trying to paste any large file, you may face this issue.

 You can easily disable Write Protection from a USB drive.
 For that, you need to use Comand Prompt on your Windows PC.
-The Command Prompt is the simplest way to do this.
-And you can do it from any version of Windows.
-Windows 10, Windows 8, or 7, no problem.
+Simply follow the steps below,

-- The fastest way you can open Command Prompt by launching the Run box (Win+R) and type in “CMD” and then OK.
-In Windows 10, you can search “CMD” or “Command Prompt” in the Search Bar.
+Step – 1: Open Run (Win+R) and type in “CMD,” and then click on “OK.”
+Or, you can search “CMD” or “Command Prompt” in the Search Bar.

-- After launching Command Prompt, type “DiskPart” and hit enter.
+Step – 2: After launching Command Prompt, type “DiskPart” and hit enter.
 (You have to allow the administrative permission to do so)

-- Type in “List Disk” and hit enter.
+Step – 3: Type in “List Disk” and hit enter.
 All the drives inserted in this PC or laptop will show up.

-- If your USB drive is showing Disk 1, then type in “Select Disk 1” and enter.
+Step – 4: If your USB drive is showing Disk 1, then type in “Select Disk 1” and enter.
 A message will show that this disk is now selected.

 Now check your USB drive pasting any file in it.
-It will be working absolutely fine.
+It will work fine.

 How to Write Protect my USB Drive?

-If you want to make your USB drive write protected you can do so.
+You can do so if you want to make your USB drive write-protected.
 It will help you in many ways.

 - Your data will not be lost accidentally if you press the delete key.